 In the EU, orphan designation entitles a party to financial incentives such as reduction of fees or fee waivers and 10 years of market exclusivity is granted following the grant of an MA.
 During this market exclusivity period, neither the EMA nor the European Commission nor any of the competent authorities in the EU Members States can accept an application or grant an MA for a "similar medicinal product."
 A "similar medicinal product" is defined as a medicinal product containing a similar active substance or substances as contained in an authorized orphan medicinal product, and which is intended for the same therapeutic indication.
 This period may be reduced to six years if, at the end of the fifth year, it is established that the orphan designation criteria are no longer met, including where it is shown that the product is sufficiently profitable not to justify maintenance of market exclusivity.
-An MA may be granted to a similar medicinal product to an authorized orphan product orphan product consents to the authorization of the similar medicinal product; or (iii) the MA holder for the authorized orphan product consents to the authorization of the similar medicinal product; or (iii) the MA holder for the authorized orphan product cannot supply enough orphan medicinal product.
+An MA may be granted to a similar medicinal product to an authorized orphan product in very select cases, such as if: (i) it is established that a similar medicinal product is safer, more effective or otherwise clinically superior to the authorized product; (ii) the MA holder for the authorized orphan product cannot supply enough orphan medicinal product.
+Orphan designation of the similar medicinal product; or (iii) the MA holder for the authorized orphan product cannot supply enough orphan medicinal product.
 Orphan designation must be requested before submitting an application for an MA.
 Orphan designation does not convey any advantage in, or shorten the duration of, the regulatory review and approval process.